 Deputations can be made in person, or as a written statement which will be circulated to members of the Planning Committee prior to the meeting.

 If you would like to make a deputation at a Planning Committee meeting you may do so on any item on the agenda, but we ask that you adhere to a few ground rules:

 If you have written or photographic material that you wish to accompany your deputation, please notify the Committee team prior to the meeting.
 No written material can be distributed at the meeting itself but can be circulated to Members in advance.
 Photographs can be distributed at the meeting; please advise the Committee Officer of this on your arrival.
-Supporting information will be distributed to members of the Committee at the discretion of the Head of Democratic Services, and the Council cannot guarantee that all Members will have noted this information.
+Supporting information will be distributed to members of the Committee at the discretion of the Assistant Director (Democracy), and the Council cannot guarantee that all Members will have noted this information.
 Information submitted as supporting information should be brief and accompany your deputation.
 It cannot be used as an extension to your deputation time or word count.

 We ask that everyone attending a Planning Committee arrives 15 minutes before the start of the meeting.
 People attending to give a deputation may be asked to arrive earlier than this.
 Planning Committee agendas are split into Zones (areas of the Borough).
 On occasion, different Zones may have different start times.
 The Democratic Services team will be able to provide you with this information.

 When you arrive at the meeting venue you will be directed to floor 8 where the meeting will take place.
 You may be asked to wait in a waiting room until the start of the meeting.
 A member of the Democratic Services Team will be there to greet you and explain the procedure, including how to use the microphone.